 All requests must be documented and show that all financial and emotional contact with your parents has been severed as a result of an unusual circumstance.
-You must submit non-returnable copies of your documentation to the Financial Aid Office.
+You must submit non-returnable copies of your documentation to the Financial Aid and Scholarships Office.
 Requests submitted without documentation will not be considered.

-This information can be found at www.uvu.edu/financialaid/consumer/appeals.html
+This information can be found on our SAP Appeals page.

 All men who are at least 18 years of age and not currently on active duty with the U.S. Armed Forces, or who were born after December 31, 1959, must be registered with Selective Service.
 If you meet these qualifications and have not registered with Selective Service, you are not entitled to receive Title IV Federal Financial Aid until you register.
 If you are a male student who failed to register with Selective Service before your 26th birthday, you must complete the appeal form.